 During the 1700s the Mexican mission period left its mark.
 Then in 1836 Mexican General Santa Anna and his men were able to take the Alamo after a bitter 13-day Texan holdout.
 Today the Alamo compound remains the city’s major historic site and the phrase “Remember The Alamo!” still symbolizes a struggle against impossible odds.

 The Alamo may be the city’s most famous landmark but undoubtedly the River Walk has become its most popular spot.
 The river, lined with cafes and shops, meanders through the downtown area.
 Touring by boat while being serenaded by mariachis is a top experience for visitors.
 The Christmas-New Year’s period with its Festival of Lights, plus the summer folkloric and flamenco shows, are prime times to visit.
 And don’t miss a visit to San Antonio’s Mission Trail.

 Another city with a Hispanic history is St. Augustine, the nation’s oldest city.
 It was here in 1565 that Spanish explorer Pedro Menendez established the first successful European colony in the U.S., although Ponce de Leon had already discovered Florida as early as 1513.
 One can visit the Archaeological Park where he came ashore and drink from the “Fountain of Youth.”

-One of the most popular times to visit is during the Night of Lights, a festive period from Nov.
-23-Jan.
-31. Millions of tiny lights appear in the windows, a custom tracing its origins to the Spanish tradition.
+One of the most popular times to visit is during the Night of Lights, a festive period from late November through the end of January.
+Millions of tiny lights appear in the windows, a custom tracing its origins to the Spanish tradition.